-Matches for the presence of hop-by-hop options extension header in the IPv6 packet.
+Matches for the presence of the Hop-by-Hop Options extension header in the IPv6 packet.
 This match criterion is supported on ingress only.

 Routing extension header type 0

 Matches for the presence of Routing extension header type 0 in the IPv6 packet.
 This match criterion is supported on ingress only.